A Massively Parallel Interior-Point Method for Arrowhead Linear Programs with Local Linking Structure: A hierarchical solution approach

+$i=1,\dots,k$.
+Each diagonal block itself is of the form \cref{eq:linear_system_pips_inner_top_expanded_links} and can again be handled by algorithms \cref{alg:factor_pips} and \cref{alg:solve_pips} to obtain an implicit factorization of $K^{inner}_i$.
+Alternatively, we can split each $K^{inner}_i$ further by applying the same technique as outlined above, recursively.

+We have decomposed the linear system \cref{eq:linear_system_pips_inner_top} into $k$ smaller linear systems defined by the system matrices $K^{inner}_i$.
+We illustrate this process schematically in \cref{fig:hierarchical_decomposition}.
-This system is schematically shown in \cref{fig:inner_system_before_split}.
-Here, we are given a system with nine diagonal blocks.
-We divide this system into three smaller ones.
-For this purpose, we colored the components belonging to each subsystem with the same color.
-By permuting all local linking constraints but the ones linking the subsystems (depicted in green) further into the system, we obtain the system in \cref{fig:inner_system_split}.

-Interpreting the system in \cref{fig:inner_system_split} as displayed in \cref{fig:first_inner_layer}, we can use \cref{alg:schur_complement_general} for its factorization.
-We call this system the top-most inner system.
-As the diagonal blocks of this system themselves exhibit the same structure as the original \PIPS system \cref{eq:linear_system_pips_perturbed_compressed}, we can use (\cref{alg:factor_pips,alg:solve_pips}) for factorization and solution.
-We call the systems arising from the block-diagonal factorization the leaf systems.
+In \cref{fig:inner_system_before_split}, we are given a system $K^{dense}$ with nine diagonal blocks and expanded two-link structure.
+We sub-divide this system into three smaller ones.
+For this purpose, we color-coded the components belonging to each subsystem with the same color.
+By permuting all local linking constraints but the ones linking the subsystems (depicted in green) further into the system, we obtain the system in \cref{fig:inner_system_split}, with arrowhead systems ${K}^{inner}_i$, $i=1,2,3$, on the diagonal.
+Interpreting the system in \cref{fig:inner_system_split} as displayed in \cref{fig:first_inner_layer}, we can use \cref{alg:factor_pips} for its factorization, assuming an implicit factorization for ${K}^{inner}_i$ is available.
+When going from \cref{eq:inner_system_before_reorder} to \cref{eq:inner_system_after_reorder} it is not necessary that all linking constraints permuted \emph{into} the system are two-links.
+For $\hat{\PIPSBlloc}_j$ and $\hat{\PIPSBlloc}'_j$, $j=1,\dots,k-1$, we can allow linking constraints connecting at most the diagonal blocks contained in the range $i_j,\dots,i_{j+1}-1$.

-While the structure of the leaf systems allows for the application of the original \PIPS algorithms, it also provides for the application of the same permutation and split as in \cref{fig:hierarchical_decomposition}.
-This would create another layer in the Schur complement decomposition and further shrink the leaf systems.
-Given enough blocks, this enables an arbitrary amount of layers.
+Recursively applying the splitting procedure to each ${K}_i^{inner}$ would create another layer in the Schur complement decomposition and further shrink the lowest-level systems.
+Given enough blocks, this enables an arbitrary number of layers.
 In practice, the recursive Schur complement decomposition affects the computational cost of a linear system solve and must be weighed against the benefit of smaller Schur complements and their distributed computation.
-We have not encountered systems or problems where more than four layers were beneficial.
-In the remainder of this section, we explain the permutation and split of the system with more mathematical rigorosity.
+We have not encountered systems or problems where more than four layers, one dense layer and three inner layers, were beneficial.